 "Late evening, actually.
 Not long after we talked to him about the mama Goa'uld and the Pangarans," Casey replied.

 "Really?"
 Jack asked.

 Daniel chuckled.
-"You said the general left for Bolling yesterday afternoon."
+"You said the general left for Bolling yesterday after we talked to him."

 "I wonder why?"

 "I was going to ask you," Jack said.
 He watched the slender seer.
 "Any clues?"